Apex Learning | Prepare Transitioning Students for High School Success

 Following on the success of the credit recovery program, Boston Public Schools implemented Apex Learning digital curriculum in its Failure is Not an Option Program (FNOP), which focuses on intervention for struggling 8th and 9th graders.
 Students enrolled in FNOP complete the Apex Learning Foundations courses, which are designed to bring reading comprehension and math skills up to grade level.

-During the regular school day, students meet for one period with a highly qualified math and/or English teacher who monitors their progress and works with them individually and in small groups to provide targeted remediation.
 “The program has been particularly successful at the middle school level because the 8th graders, like our high school seniors, are personally motivated to finish,” noted Manfredi.
 During the 2011–2012 school year, the district plans to double the number of middle and high schools offering FNOP.